kaychaks/kaychaks.github.io/public/resume.md

 ## Experience [Open Source]

+- Published [unichorn](https://share.unison-lang.org/@kaychaks/unichorn), a Functional Choreographic Programming library in Unison.
+Choreographic programming is a programming paradigm where one writes a single program that describes the complete behavior of a distributed system and then compiles it to individual programs that run on each node.
+In this way, the generated programs are guaranteed to be deadlock-free, 2024
+- Published [cbor](https://share.unison-lang.org/@kaychaks/cbor), a library providing a CBOR (Concise Binary Object Representation) decoder implemented in Unison.
+It is specifically designed for decoding CBOR data in the context of WebAuthn flows, with a focus on supporting the CBOR Data Model that aligns with JSON document structures, 2024
 - Published [autopack](https://github.com/kaychaks/autopack), a CLI tool built in Rust to auto-build and run a React app within a Docker container without a Dockerfile leveraging Cloud Native Buildpacks, 2023
 - Published [kiteticker-async Rust crate](https://crates.io/crates/kiteticker-async), an async Rust client for Kite Connect Websocket API, [2022](https://github.com/kaychaks/kiteticker-async)
 - Published [hmm](https://github.com/kaychaks/hmm), Haskell implementations of Hidden Markov Models & related algorithms